calubkang/HitList/README.md

 Contributions to HitList are welcome.
 To contribute, follow these steps:

 1. Fork this repository.
-2. Create a branch: git checkout -b BRANCH_NAME.
+2. Create a branch: `git checkout -b BRANCH_NAME`
-3. Make your changes and commit them: git commit -m 'YOUR_MESSAGE'.
+3. Make your changes and commit them: `git commit -m 'YOUR_MESSAGE'`
-4. Push to the original branch: git push origin BRANCH_NAME.
+4. Push to the original branch: `git push origin BRANCH_NAME`
 5. Create a pull request.

 ## License